List of Looney Tunes and Merrie Melodies characters: Pete Puma

 Pete Puma is a puma, originally voiced by Stan Freberg.
 He was created by Robert McKimson, and debuted in the November 15, 1952 short film Rabbit's Kin.
 Although Pete Puma was a one-shot character in Rabbit's Kin, he is often vividly remembered by cartoon fans, especially for his bizarre, inhaled, almost choking laugh (based on comedian Frank Fontaine's "Crazy Guggenheim" and "John L.C.
 Silvoney" characters).
 In Rabbit's Kin, Pete is chasing a young rabbit called "Shorty" who asks Bugs Bunny for help.
 Bugs is eager to oblige and subjects Pete to some of his trademark pranks.

 Pete Puma has made occasional appearances on Tiny Toon Adventures (as the Acme Looniversity janitor), some episodes of The Sylvester and Tweety Mysteries, co-starred with Foghorn Leghorn in Pullet Surprise (voiced again by Freberg in all of these appearances), made a cameo appearance in the crowd scenes of Space Jam, Carrotblanca (as a waiter), Tweety's High-Flying Adventure (as one of the felines around the world whose pawprints Tweety collects, voiced again by Freberg), Bah, Humduck!
 A Looney Tunes Christmas (working as a janitor again), and is a supporting character in the Looney Tunes comic books.
 Pete (voiced by John Kassir) is a recurring character in The Looney Tunes Show as Daffy Duck's dimwitted friend, and working various jobs around town.
 In the Looney Tunes Cartoons shorts he appears in "Puma Problems" and "Bottoms Up", where he is voiced by Stephen Stanton.

 Rocky and Mugsy

-Rocky and Mugsy are animated cartoon characters in the Warner Bros.
+Rocky and Mugsy are characters in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.
 They were created by Friz Freleng.